 But shops usually charge much more, depending on demand and availability.
 I typically paid around 800 to 1,000 rupees a bottle for Sula wine (USD 11-13 or GBP 9-10) in Delhi.

 The mark up in restaurants is brutal, often five to seven times the retail price in a bottle shop.
 In the Imperial hotel in Delhi, for example, a bottle of Sula costs GBP 44 (USD 56) even though the hotel probably paid about GBP 5 (USD 7) a bottle.
 A glass of white wine in a small café in central Delhi cost 700 rupee plus 20 per cent VAT on alcohol.
-This makes it almost as expensive as the same quantity of wine in England or the US outside of major cities.
+This makes it almost as expensive as the same quantity of wine in major cities in England or the United States.

-In restaurants in other states such as Rajasthan, restaurants typically charge between 23,000 and 32,000 rupees a bottle.
-The average annual salary of a waiter in some of these restaurants would be about 100,000 rupees – enough to buy three or four bottles.
+In restaurants in other states such as Rajasthan, restaurants typically charge between 2,300 and 3,200 rupees a bottle (£25-35).
+The average annual salary of a waiter in some of these restaurants would be about 100,000 rupees – enough to buy 30 or 40 bottles.

 Singh has some strong views about the state of wine education in India.
 He describes it as “lacking and sporadic”.
 He is puzzled that people in the industry appear “hell-bent on aping Western sensibilities”.
 To Singh this makes no sense: “1.4 billion palates need their own set of rules, not an arbitrary one proscribed by the West”.

 Personal observation showed that wine waiters tended to have minimal training.
 They filled each glass to the brim – perhaps to empty the bottle quickly and encourage the purchase of another bottle – and they had little idea how to present wine such as offering ice buckets to keep wine chilled.